-When you select the To do list menu, the current contents display with a status mark, if the task has been done (1), or is undone (3).
+When you select the To do list menu, the current contents display with a status mark, if the task has been done I, or is undone I.

-- To change the status of a task, highlight Mark and press the Select soft key or key. - Use the Up or Down Navigation key to mark the task as Done or Undo.
+- To change the status of a task, highlight Mark and press the Select soft key or no key. - Use the Up or Down navigation key to mark the task as Done or Undo.